Thank you for reading our post, please rate this article at the end.

 If the casualty cannot speak, cough, wheeze, or make high-pitched noises, it indicates severe choking, and you must act quickly.

-Before reaching out, inform them that you will help them so they know what’s going on.
+Before reaching out, let them know you will assist them so they know what to expect.

 Step 4